 There are some steps you can take:

 - Work closely with your doctor.
-If she prescribes medicine, tell her about your risk factors.
-She can take steps to make sure you use the drugs as intended.
+If they prescribe medicine, tell them about your risk factors.
+They can take steps to make sure you use the drugs as intended.

 - Get rid of prescription medicines properly.
 Don’t leave old drugs in your medicine cabinet.
 Ask your pharmacist how to do it safely.